 - B. Identify by position who will be responsible for collecting data and preparing quarterly progress reports.
-This may be done under the Program Narratives tab in the Performance Indicators field of the application, as well as Implementation Schedule tab. - C. Explain what quantitative and qualitative information will be collected and how this information will be maintained (e.g., manual or electronic log).
+This may be done under the Program Narratives tab in the Performance Indicators field of the application, or as a separate explanation, using a continuation on plain bond paper. - C. Explain what quantitative and qualitative information will be collected and how this information will be maintained (e.g., manual or electronic log).
 Quantitative information is a numerical measurement, such as number of referrals, number diverted from court, number placed in alternative treatment, number of adjudications, or number of sentences.
 Qualitative information is information that is harder or impossible to define numerically.
 It includes such things as survey comments, improvement in a neighborhood's environment, or improved communication among residents, police officers, and juvenile justice officials.
 Qualitative information can be documented through photos, interviews, observation, media reports, or community reaction to expansion of a project.
 An explanation must be provided that details how information will be collected and what measures exist to ensure that a reliable, foolproof system has been developed to collect needed project information.